 One of the first things I quickly found appealing was the ease of moving the control housing.
 You have the option to mount it under your elbow, great for land hunting, it really makes it enjoyable to swing for extended periods of time.
 Then you can mount it mid shaft which I found great for when I was in the water, it really helps to keep the coil down.
 Lastly, you can hip mount it which I never tried, I just go from rear to mid mount.

-Another great thing about it is once you have your discrimination set and ground balanced, anyone can use it.
-My Fiancé fell in love with the Tiger shark and it’s her first metal detector she’s ever swung.
+Another great thing about the metal detector is once you have your discrimination set and ground balanced, anyone can use it.
+My Fiancé fell in love with the Tesoro Tiger Shark and it’s her first metal detector she’s ever swung.
 I set the discrimination at around 4 and was still picking up foil but iron would be chirpy at best.
 When Stephanie would go with me I was her digging buddy and she would rarely let me use the detector!

 At first I didn’t like the idea of the threshold and sensitivity adjustment inside the housing.
 To adjust it you have to open it up and although it’s easy enough to open it up, with any other detector I’ve ever ran, that’s at your fingertips.
 After several hunts though I have to say I never had to open it up and adjust it.
 Once it’s set it’s not something you need to do often.
 I am sure if you’re going from freshwater to saltwater or from a sandy beach in Michigan to a gravel beach in Texas, you will probably have to adjust it but it is simple enough to do.